Sport in Brazil: Chess

 Chess is a sport with many fans in Brazil.
 Henrique Mecking, known as Mequinho, is considered the most important Brazilian chess player, having reached his peak in 1977, when he was considered the third best player in the world, surpassed only by Anatoly Karpov and Viktor Korchnoi.
 More recently, in an online blitz game played in May 2020, Luis Paulo Supi defeated reigning World Champion Magnus Carlsen in 18 moves after sacrificing his own Queen.
-The match received worldwide attention as Carlsen broadcast it live, and was left speechless after his defeat.
 In April 2021, Chess.com awarded that game the first spot in their Chess.com Immortal Game Contest.